o-l-a-v/winget-intune-win32/README.md

 * Remove need for admin permissions for end users.

 #### End users ease of use
-* Make everything and app that:
+Make everything and app that
 * Does not require admin for install and update.
 * Can be installed from a central store, even though an app is not in Microsoft Store yet.
 * Autoupdates, even though it does not have such functionality built in, or if such functionality requires admin permissions.

 #### Flexibility
 * Use Winget how you want, with whatever logic and mechanisms you want.